liudj2008/Clickstream-data-analysis/README.md

 # Clickstream-data-analysis

 We herein explored clickstream data of Wikipedia, the largest go-to reference website, for potential business values from the data.
-The analysis we provided here could be easily customized to provide real-world business impacts.
+The analysis we provided here could be easily generalized to provide real-world business impacts.

 ● Topic recommendation